Kafka Connector

 You can find more information about INCLUDE in the Advanced Templates documentation.

-As an example, you may have two Kafka .datasource files, which re-use the same Kafka connection.
+For example, you might have two Kafka .datasource files that reuse the same Kafka connection.
 You can create an include file which stores the Kafka connection details.

-The Tinybird project may use the following structure:
+The Tinybird project would use the following structure:

 ecommerce_data_project/